maths/moodle-qtype_stack/doc/en/Developer/Future_plans.md

 * Make the mark and penalty fields accept arbitrary maxima statements.
 * Decimal separator, both input and output.
 * Multi-lingual support for questions.
 See [languages](Languages.md).
 Also known as localisation of questions.
 In particular to enable a single STACK question to carry around different versions for each of the text-based fields, including feedback.
 Each field might have a new "tab".
 The obvious use is for different languages, but it might also be use for different notations, e.g. engineering, physics, maths.
+* Feature in the edit forms to expand/fold away each PRT.
+* Add a button to the edit form to save and continue editing.

 ## Features to add - possible self contained projects ##